Classics and Ancient HistoryFind a programme

 Dr Pantelis Michelakis, (Reader), Greek literature and theatre, especially tragedy, and their reception.

 Dr Nicoletta Momigliano, (Reader), Aegean prehistory; classical reception; history of Aegean Bronze Age scholarship

-Dr Ellen O'Gorman, (Senior Lecturer), Augustan and post-Augustan poetry and prose literature, especially Neronian, Flavian and Trajanic; Roman historiography and its reception in political thought; theories of ideology and reading, especially psychoanalysis.
+Dr Ellen O'Gorman, (Senior Lecturer), Latin poetry and prose literature, especially Neronian, Flavian and Trajanic; Roman historiography and its reception in political thought; theories of ideology and reading, especially psychoanalysis.

 REF 2014 results

 - 29% of research is world-leading (4 star)